AhnafNabil/poridhi.io.intern/MLOps Lab/Lab 02/README.md

 ---

-## Change File Ownership and Permissions
+## Step 08: Change File Ownership and Permissions

 In some cases, certain directories or files may have restricted permissions or be owned by the `root` user, which can interfere with the smooth operation of Ray or cause permission-related issues.
 To prevent this, adjust the ownership and permissions as follows: